github/branch-deploy/README.md

 - `steps.branch-deploy.outputs.continue == 'true'` - The `continue` variable is only set to true when a deployment should continue
 - `steps.branch-deploy.outputs.noop == 'true'` - The `noop` variable is only set to true when a noop deployment should be run

-> Example: You comment `.deploy noop` on a pull request.
+> Example: You comment `.noop` on a pull request.
 A noop deployment is detected so this action outputs the `noop` variable to `true`.
 You also have the correct permissions to execute the IssueOps command so the action also outputs the `continue` variable to `true`.
 This will allow the "fake noop deploy" step seen above to run and the "fake regular deploy" step will be skipped

 ## Inputs 📥